lanl/benchmarks/doc/sphinx/6_umt/umt.rst

 Example FOM Results
 ===================

+# TODO - Look into combining both UMTSP1 and UMTSP2 on same gnuplot graph?
 Strong scaling of UMT on CTS-2 (Sapphire Rapids) for Sweep Problem #1 (UMTSP #1):

 .. csv-table:: UMT SP #1 on CTS-2